 Many varieties of oak, chestnuts, almonds, St. John´s bread (algarrobo), poplars, elms, willows and pines grow in abundance.
 Thriving fruit trees include the pomegranate, quince, and fig. Herbs of astounding variety and an exuberance of wildflowers make Gaucín a favored destination for plant lovers.

 Mammals: foxes and wild cats, mongoose, martens, badgers, weasels, moles and porcupines, bats, and wild boar inhabit the countryside.

 Birds: Gaucín is a major point for the transit of migratory birds.
 Resident species include Griffon Vulture, Bonelli's Eagle, Crested Lark, Blue Rock Thrush, Dartford Warbler and Cirl Bunting.

 LOS ALCORNOCALES NATIONAL PARK

 Los Alcornocales Park, which borders the township of Gaucín, is the largest, oldest and greatest forest in Europe.
 1,092,565 specimens of cork oaks (alcornoques) and over 250,000 gall oaks cover 168,661 hectares.
-It is a remnant of the great forest that covered the whole of Spain before they began cutting it down in the 16th century to provide wood for the sailing ships.
+It is a remnant of the great forest that covered the whole of Spain before they began cutting it down in the 16th century to provide wood for sailing ships.
 Every tree produces more than nine kilos of oxygen a day, and absorbs six of carbon dioxide; thus, the forest is a giant green lung.
-Deer, wild boar, Spanish ibex and a variety of raptors are among the many fauna native to the forest.
+Deer, wild boar, Rock Martens and Spanish ibex are among the many fauna native to the forest.